MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 This article is for data scientists who wants to learn how to deploy and manage Python code/models as analytic web services hosted in Machine Learning Server.
 This article assumes you are proficient in Python.

 Web services offer fast execution and scoring of arbitrary Python or R code and models.
-[Learn more about web services](../concept-what-are-web-services.md)
+[Learn more about web services](../concept-what-are-web-services.md).

-Using the [azureml-model-management-sdk Python package](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md), which ships with Machine Learning Server, you can develop, test, and [deploy](#publishService) these Python analytics as web services in your production environment.
+Using the [azureml-model-management-sdk](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md)  Python package, which ships with Machine Learning Server, you can develop, test, and [deploy these Python analytics](#publishService) as web services in your production environment.
 This package can also be [installed locally](../../install/python-libraries-interpreter.md), but requires a connection to a Machine Learning Server instance at runtime.
 [RESTful APIs](../concept-api.md) are also available to provide direct programmatic access to a service's lifecycle.

 By default, web service operations are available to authenticated users.
-However, your administrator can also [assign role-based authorization](../configure-roles.md) to further control the permissions around web services.
+However, your administrator can also [assign role-based authorization (RBAC)](../configure-roles.md) to further control the permissions around web services.